 The goal of this multi-stakeholders Forum process is to deliver an operational and concrete Post-2020 Roadmap for Mediterranean MPAs to achieve their targets in line with international MPA commitments and especially the Post-2020 Global Biodiversity Framework, that will be agreed upon in 2021 by CBD COP 15.

-The 2020 MPA Forum process will be carried out in two major steps:
+The 2020 MPA Forum process is carried out in two major steps:

 - An online consultation process in 2020/2021 with two stages:

-- A preparation stage with a series of online working groups made of a panel of stakeholders, that will be held in November to prepare a first draft of the Post-2020 MPA Roadmap.
-Exchanges of those groups will be fed by the results of a short questionnaire that will be widely disseminated in October among the large MPA community to identify the main limiting factors that Mediterranean MPAs face.
+- A preparation stage with a series of online working groups made of a panel of stakeholders, that were held in November to prepare a first draft of the Post-2020 MPA Roadmap.
+Exchanges of those groups was fed by the results of a short questionnaire that was widely disseminated in October 2020 among the large MPA community to identify the main limiting factors that Mediterranean MPAs face.

-- An advanced stage with Virtual Forum Sessions scheduled from 1st to 5th February 2021 to discuss with the wider MPA community the preliminary draft and issue a pre-finalised Post-2020 MPA Roadmap.
+- An advanced stage with Virtual Forum Sessions scheduled for mid 2021 to discuss with the wider MPA community the preliminary draft and issue a pre-finalised Post-2020 MPA Roadmap.

 - A face-to-face event in 2021 or 2022 to finalise the Post-2020 MPA Roadmap.